Served: 2½ years

 June 9, 1924 to December 17, 1926

-After suffering through 4½ months of tremendous pain, Patrolman Dameron finally succumbed to septic peritonitis on December 17, 1926 at 1:30 a.m.
+After suffering through 4½ months of tremendous pain, Patrolman Dameron succumbed to septic peritonitis on December 17, 1926 at 1:30 a.m.

 Patrolman Dameron was survived by his mother, Vernie Dameron.
 He was buried next to his father on December 18, 1926, in Catlettsburg Cemetery at the top of Section A next to the road in Catlettsburg, Kentucky.
 His mother lived another 26 years without her husband or son and was buried next to them in 1952.

-This narrative was revised August 23, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director, with some research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised July 21, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director, with some research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Historical Society.